Thursday 9 March

 Britain is home to two Vauxhall plants at Ellesmore Port and Luton, employing more than 3000 people.
 The initial signs are not encouraging.
 Peugeot made a swoop for Vauxhall not long after undergoing an extremely painful efficiency programme which saw the French government rescue it with the acquisition of a 14 percent stake.

 The emerging business is leaner and meaner.
-Upon confirmation of the takeover earlier this week, PSA’s chief executive Carlos Tavares said earlier that, “the only thing that really protects them [staff] is their ability to be at the right level of performance.”
+Upon confirmation of the takeover earlier this week, PSA’s chief executive Carlos Tavares said that, “the only thing that really protects them [staff] is their ability to be at the right level of performance.”

-Jobs are secure for now, but without the types of changes that helped keep Peugeot itself afloat, they are far from guaranteed, even if French manufacturer finds a way of using up Vauxhall’s chronically low spare capacity – usually around 65% rather than the recommended 80% – jobs are likely to be shed.
+Jobs are secure for now, but without the types of changes that helped keep Peugeot itself afloat, they are far from guaranteed, even if the French manufacturer finds a way of using up Vauxhall’s chronically low spare capacity – usually around 65% rather than the recommended 80% – jobs are likely to be shed.

 German plants look the most vulnerable.
 Thanks to the country’s powerful unions, redundancies are rare.
 From a British perspective, one thing is for sure, any negative consequences will not be down to Brexit.
 Mr Tavares said so himself: “a hard Brexit from UK plants will be a nice opportunity in terms of business.
 This is something that the UK government completely understands.”

 A telling remark.
-Clearly, the Peugeot executives have taken heed of both of Theresa May’s key gestures towards the car industry, her January speech more or less confirming a clean departure from the EU single market and her assurance to Nissan, owner of the UK’s most productive car plant, of continued preferential access to the single market.
+Clearly, the Peugeot executives have taken heed of both of Theresa May’s key gestures towards the car industry: her January speech more or less confirming a clean departure from the EU single market, and her assurance to Nissan, owner of the UK’s most productive car plant, of continued preferential access to the single market.

-The obvious conclusion to make is that in the unlikely event the Prime Minister fails to secure an EU trade deal that keeps duties on imported vehicles at zero instead of the EU’s external rate of around 9%, the government will subsidise UK exporters added costs.
+The obvious conclusion to make is that in the unlikely event the Prime Minister fails to secure an EU trade deal that keeps duties on imported vehicles at zero instead of the EU’s external rate of around 9%, the government will subsidise UK exporters’ added costs.

 The supplier base

-But the Brexit car question, as Remain campaigners will all too gladly point out, is not limited to duties on vehicles on parts.
+But the Brexit car question, as Remain campaigners will all too gladly point out, is not limited to duties on vehicles, but also on parts.
 40% of the parts used to manufacture Britain’s cars are imported from the EU.
 What Remainers will not tell you is that duties vary between only 3 and 4.5%.
 But Mr Travares is not distracted by that part of the discussion, quite the opposite: